-Have you ever thought about living minimalist?
-What does it even mean Minimalism and what do you get out of it in the end?
+Want to learn all about minimalism and learn to live minimalist?
+Then you are absolutely right here!
 Minimalism gets you to really clean out your home and helps you focus on the important things in life.
 To live more plastic freeI also got rid of a lot of things from my apartment.
 It is unbelievable how superfluous some things were in my life, even if I had the need to buy these things at some point.

-- Health: Make sure you healthy living and also stay healthy so that you can move and experience as much in life as you set out to do.
+- Health: Make sure you healthy living and also stay healthy so that you can move and experience as much in life as you have set out to do.

 - Passion: Do things that arouse your curiosity and enthusiasm.
-Things that fulfill you 100% and awaken your passion.
+Things that fulfill you 100 percent.

 - Personal Development: Learn and become more valuable every day.
-Trade stress for productivity and take on inspiring tasks.
+Exchange stress for productivity, take on inspiring tasks and develop yourself further.

 How is it different from frugalism?
-The frugal lifestyle thinks minimalism a bit more extreme.
-Frugalists pursue the long-term goal of accumulating so much money through a frugal lifestyle that they don't have to work until retirement.
+The frugal lifestyle uses minimalism more on a financial level.
+Frugalists pursue the long-term goal of accumulating enough money through a frugal lifestyle that they don't have to work until retirement.
 If this interests you, you can find more info about it in the linked blog post.

 Everyone defines minimalism differently